-We own a patent family directed to the use of lerociclib as an anti-neoplastic agent against a T or B cell cancer.
-This patent filing is pending in the United States, Europe, Canada, and China, has issued in Japan.
+We own a patent family directed to the use of trilaciclib or lerociclib as an anti-neoplastic agent against a T or B cell cancer.
+This patent filing is pending in the United States, Europe, Canada, and China, and has issued in Japan.
 The expected year of expiration for this patent family, where issued, valid and enforceable, is 2034, without regard to any extensions, adjustments, or restorations of term that may be available under national law.

-We have filed a patent application that covers the administration of lerociclib in combination with an EGFR inhibitor, for example osimertinib, for the treatment of EGFR-mutant cancers, most notably NSCLC.
-The expected year of expiration for this patent, where issued, valid and enforceable, is 2038, without regard to any extensions, adjustments, or restorations of term that may be available under national law.
+We have filed patent applications in the United States, Europe, and China that covers the administration of lerociclib in combination with an EGFR inhibitor, for example osimertinib, for the treatment of EGFR-mutant cancers, most notably NSCLC.
+The expected year of expiration for this patent family, where issued, valid and enforceable, is 2038, without regard to any extensions, adjustments, or restorations of term that may be available under national law.

-We own a patent family directed to the use of lerociclib in combination with a Bruton's tyrosine kinase inhibitor or other selected active agents to treat RB-positive tumors.
-The family includes a U.S. patent application and a European patent application.
+We own a patent family directed to the use of lerociclib in combination with a Bruton's tyrosine kinase inhibitor or other selected active agents to treat RBpositive tumors.
+The family includes a granted U.S. patent (U.S. 10,231,969), a pending U.S. patent application and a pending European patent application.
 The expected year of expiration for this patent family, where issued, valid and enforceable, is 2035, without regard to any extensions, adjustments, or restorations of term that may be available under national law.

-G1T48 Patent Coverage
+Rintodestrant Patent Coverage

-We have exclusively licensed from University of Illinois, or the University, two patent families that cover G1T48 and related compounds and their pharmaceutical compositions and use as selective estrogen receptor down-regulators.
+We have exclusively licensed from University of Illinois, or the University, two patent families that cover rintodestrant and related compounds and their pharmaceutical compositions and use as selective estrogen receptor down-regulators.
 Selected applications from these families are pending in ARIPO, Australia, Brazil, Canada, China, Eurasia, Europe, Israel, India, Japan, Korea, Mexico, New Zealand, Russia, United States, and South Africa.
-A U.S. Patent (U.S. 10,119,810) has issued from this family.
+Two U.S. Patents (U.S. 10,118,910 and U.S. 10,377,735) have issued from this family.
 The expected year of expiration for these patent families, where issued, valid and enforceable, is 2036, without regard to any extensions, adjustments, or restorations of term that may be available under national law.
 Under the Exclusive License Agreement with the University, we have the right to prosecute the licensed applications, subject to review by the University.

-We co-own, along with the University, one international patent application directed to the combination of G1T48 and related compounds with lerociclib and related compounds for the treatment of estrogen-modulated disorders such as RB-positive breast cancer.
+We co-own, along with the University, patent applications files in the United States, Europe, Australia, Brazil, Canada, China, Israel, India, Japan, South Korea, Mexico, Russia, New Zealand, and the regional patent offices of ARIPO and the EAPO directed to the combination of rintodestrant and related compounds with lerociclib and related compounds for the treatment of estrogen-modulated disorders such as RB-positive breast cancer.
 We have exclusively licensed the University's rights in this co-owned application.
 The expected year of expiration for this patent family, where issued, valid and enforceable, is 2037, without regard to any extensions, adjustments, or restorations of term that may be available under national law.